 The vehicle matters.
 The asset class matters more.

-AJ Dent is the founder of Take Notes Capital, a mortgage note investing firm specializing in non-performing notes.
-Book a free strategy call to learn how your IRA or 401(k) could be working harder for you.
+About AJ Dent: AJ Dent is the founder of Take Notes Capital, a mortgage note investing company that helps investors earn real estate-backed returns through mortgage notes — including inside self-directed retirement accounts.
+Book a free strategy call to learn how.